gbelanger/gb-esac-ops-perigee/README.md

-Updated prediction for altitude at perigee
+Update prediction for altitude at perigee
 ==========================================

 DEFAULT: